webqit/webflo/README.md

 ## Installation

 Every Webflo project starts on an empty directory that you can create on your machine.
-The command below will make a new directory `my-app` from the terminal and navigate into it.
+The command below makes a new directory `my-app` from the terminal and navigates into it.

 ```shell
 mkdir my-app